nrennie/nrennie.rbind.io/content/blog/2022-10-05-automatically-deploying-a-shiny-app-for-browsing-rstats-tweets-with-github-actions/index.md

 author: Nicola Rennie
 categories:
   - R
+  - GitHub
+  - Shiny
+  - Docker
 date: "2022-10-03"
 draft: false
 excerpt: "This tutorial blog will show you how to use GitHub actions to automatically update a data source and re-deploy a Shiny app, with an example Shiny application which uses {rtweet} to browse R-related tweets."
 layout: blog-single
 slug: "2022-10-05-automatically-deploying-a-shiny-app-for-browsing-rstats-tweets-with-github-actions"
 subtitle: "This tutorial blog will show you how to use GitHub actions to automatically update a data source and re-deploy a Shiny app, with an example Shiny application which uses {rtweet} to browse R-related tweets."
-tags:
-- r, shiny, twitter, docker, github
 title: "Automatically deploying a Shiny app for browsing #RStats tweets with GitHub Actions"
 image: featured.png
 ---